 The property being developed is part of a 750-acre farm currently consisting of row crop bottoms, pasture, hay ground, Conservation Reserve Program Wildlife Habitat, and oak/hickory forest.
-Initially, roughly 30 acres will be gifted to Guardian Hills.
+Initially, roughly 30 acres has been gifted to Guardian Hills.
 Currently on this parcel is a 100-year-old gabled barn constructed of white oak timber harvested and milled on the property, a brick garage, a stock barn, and a chicken house.
 Each of these are being renovated and repurposed with the barn being the centerpiece dining and social center.
 In addition, three four-bedroom cabins (two for clients and one for staff) and an indoor/outdoor multi-use arena facility, are new construction.
 Landscaping features will include grottoes, a labyrinth garden, ponds, an outdoor fireplace and natural areas/trails.
 Access will be maintained to features on the adjacent farm property including picnic areas, hiking/riding trails and stocked fishing ponds.
-Future expansion will be achieved by gifting acreage and building sites to Guardian Hills as needed.
-Building site clearance was completed in August 2021 with construction beginning the following month.
-Completion is tentatively scheduled for late Summer/Fall 2022.
+Potential future expansion will be achieved by gifting acreage and building sites to Guardian Hills as needed.
+Building site clearance was completed in August 2021 with construction beginning Spring 2022.
+Completion is tentatively scheduled for Summer/Fall 2023.